dc231/SwachhCity/README.md

-# Swachh-Tracker 🚮
+# SwachhCity

-Swachh-Tracker is a full-stack MERN application designed to streamline the process of garbage collection and complaint management.
+SwachhCity is a full-stack MERN application designed to streamline the process of garbage collection and complaint management.
 It provides a user-friendly platform for citizens to raise complaints about waste pickup and a dedicated dashboard for administrators to view and resolve these issues efficiently.

 ## ✨ Features